 Want to know what foods are in season this February?
-Choose seasonal produce to make great tasting dishes like leek and potato bake.
-Read on to find the recipe and a list of food that is in season this month as well as some other seasonal recipes to try.
+Choose seasonal produce to make great tasting dishes.
+Read on to find the recipes and a list of food that is in season this month as well as some other seasonal recipes to try.

 February, a month that brings the promise of Spring.
 Snowdrops and primulas start to emerge from the ground adding a splash of colour to the greyness.
 Whilst still cold the weather is on the turn and the promise of longer days looms.
 Nights are starting to get shorter and it is not so dark when coming home.
 It is time to start thinking of warm days ahead and getting ready for the summer.

 Comfort food is still very much on the menu and warming winter vegetables are still found in abundance.
 Squash, sprouts and turnips are a great choice and leeks are the star of the season.
 The mild onion taste will add flavour to any dish.
 Try them in a warming leek and potato soup or try making a leek pudding to go with a Sunday roast.
 Use apples and pears to make delicious baked desserts or oranges to add a touch of sweetness.

 Lamb is staring to come into its own or try venison in a hearty stew.
 There is an abundance of seafood including skate, salmon and cod.
 Fish stew is always a tasty meal.
 Mussel season is coming to an end so take the chance to enjoy these.
 Rhubarb will start appearing at the end of the month allowing you to enjoy rhubarb crumble or rhubarb fool.
 Find a list of seasonable food for January below or you can grab the printable to stick on your fridge.